Circumstance (2011 film): Critical reception

 Reviews of the film were mostly positive.

 Since the film was released, both the film was banned as well as Keshavarz herself was banned from returning to Iran by the Iranian authorities.

 Awards and nominations

 Circumstance won the Audience Award: Dramatic at the 2011 Sundance Film Festival and was ranked one of the 50 best movies of 2011 by Paste Magazine.
 The film won the Audience Favorite award, Best Director and Best Actress at the 2011 Noor Iranian Film Festival.
 It won Best Feature Film at the 2011 Paris Lesbian and Feminist Film Festival.

 Autostraddle ranked the film in 27th in the 102 best lesbian movies of all time.

+Soundtrack

+The film uses music from many Iranian and foreign artists, such as Leila Forouhar, Shahrum Kashani, Andy, and the band Zedbazi.
+Singer Ginger Shankar also composed the music.
+The film also uses rap songs, such as the song "Zan" by Farinaz.
+The soundtrack for this work is a joint publication of the American company Milan Records and Universal.